India IP Ecosystem: Growth, Innovation & Patent Trends

 National Awareness Programs by the Office of CGPDTM

-The Office of CGPDTM's National understanding Programs: Within a set timeline, CGPDTM was entrusted with raising one million students' understanding of intellectual property.
+The Office of CGPDTM’s National Awareness Programs: Within a set timeline, CGPDTM was entrusted with raising one million students’ understanding of intellectual property.

 Other Initiatives by the Office of CGPDTM

-Numerous actions have had a net positive effect on India's intellectual property ecosystem.
+Numerous actions have had a net positive effect on India’s intellectual property ecosystem.
 Impact is observed in the patent grant rate and design examination rate.
 In 2022–2023, the grant rate increased by 13.5% over the previous year; when compared to data from five years prior, the grant rate increased by over 100%.
-Additionally, the recently filed design registration examination's pendency was reduced to one month.
-(Reference: IPO Annual Report)
+Additionally, the recently filed design registration examination’s pendency was reduced to one month.
+By 2023–24, for the first time, India granted over 100,000 patents in a single financial year, with the patent office granting an average of 250 patents per day.
+In 2024–25, a total of 110,375 patent applications were filed, the highest ever recorded.
+(Reference: IPO Annual Reports 2022–23 and 2024–25).

 The ability to defend and enforce one’s intellectual property rights in the event that they are violated is essential to the value of intellectual property rights.
 As a result, the judiciary assumes a similar role in any nation’s robust intellectual property ecosystem.
 The court has also taken major action recently to guarantee prompt case resolution, convenient complaint filing, and improved alternative conflict resolution procedures.

-Creation of a robust scientific panel of advisors for use by Court across the country
+• Creation of a robust scientific panel of advisors for use by Courts across the country.

-Using of modern methods of recording evidence such as hot tubbing, transcription of cross-examination, transcription of arguments, video conferencing, etc.
+• Using modern methods of recording evidence such as hot tubbing, transcription of cross-examination, transcription of arguments, video conferencing, etc.

 A panel of advisors or specialists is intended to support the court in patent proceedings, as per the Patents Act, 1970, Patents Rules, 2003, and the High Court of Delhi Rules Governing Patent Suits, 2022.